kcwong395/subway-info/README.md

 3. As noted above, the data model should account for direction (north, south, east, west) and handle stations that have intersecting lines.

 ## Special Cases:
 1. Union Station has 2 Northbound Stations, 1 to Vaughan Metropolitan Centre, 1 to Finch.
+With further clarification, NB is terminating at Vaughan while Finch is now the SB.

 ## Input Data Format
 Input data will provide all arrival time to a particular station at each corresponding direction